List of songs written by Gary Barlow

 Gary Barlow OBE (born 20 January 1971 in Frodsham, Cheshire) is an English singer-songwriter, pianist and record producer.
 He is the lead vocalist and songwriter of the pop group Take That, and is one of the UK's most successful songwriters, having written 13 number 1 singles in the UK to date including "Back for Good" which went to number 1 in 31 countries across the world.

-Barlow has had 20 top 5 singles (14 of which went to number one), 9 number-one albums with Take That and 3 solo albums selling over 50 million records worldwide and over 7 million concert tickets.
+Barlow has had 20 top 5 singles (14 of which went to number one), 9 number-one albums with Take That and 3 solo albums selling over 130 million records worldwide and over 7 million concert tickets.

-Barlow has also written songs for films such as Stardust, Kingsman: The Secret Service, Eddie the Eagle, and Argylle.
+Barlow has also written songs for films such as Stardust, Kingsman: The Secret Service, Eddie the Eagle, Argylle and Christmas Karma.

 Below is a list of some songs written by Barlow, including collaborations with other songwriters and songs written for the screen and stage.